-Mathematics and Science courses and who have demonstrated readiness for this course measured by their performance on aspects of the ninth-grade ELA and Mathematics Entrance Placement Exams.
+This course is offered to freshmen who have demonstrated readiness for this course measured by their performance on aspects of the ninth-grade ELA Entrance Placement Exams.
 Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course-followed by sophomore Lab Biodiversity - will broaden student understanding of the chemistry of life, cellular biology, anatomy and physiology, and ecology.
 Critical thinking skills will be developed through pre- and post-activities, discussions, and lab reports.
 Microscopes and computers will be used to enrich laboratory work and scientific investigation.
 Students will be expected to respond to this high-rigor curriculum individually as well as collaboratively on projects designed to provide further evidence of standard attainment.